THIS IS SO MUCH WORK!

 It’s not up to you to convince people how wrong they are.
 Your self-respecting actions will make the statement.

 EXP: If someone is chronically late to meet you, tell them that if it continues, you won’t wait more than 15 minutes.
-Be sure you always have a plan B for yourself .
-WHEN they’re late again.
-Don’t wait.
-They’ll see you mean business – whether they change or not, & then they can decide how to respond
+Be sure you always have a plan B for yourself.
+WHEN they’re late again, do NOT wait.
+They’ll see you mean business – whether they change or not, & then they can decide how to act.